Eugene L. Roberts, Athletic Pioneer

 Roberts remained at BYU until 1928 when he accepted a position at the University of Southern California.

 The University Archives is home to numerous collections that document the life of Eugene L. Roberts.
-A Popular Search Topics page lists many of these collections.
-Other collections in which material about Eugene Roberts can be located are:
+Collections in which material about Eugene Roberts can be located include:

 - The White and Blue contains articles written by Roberts as well as descriptions of the athletic programs that he initiated.
 Of particular interest are the years 1910 to 1921.